Community-led development "The Apache Way"

-This code of conduct applies to all spaces managed by the Apache Software Foundation, including IRC, all public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channel used by our communities.
-A code of conduct which is specific to in-person events (ie., conferences) is codified in the published ASF anti-harassment policy.
+This code of conduct applies to all spaces the Apache Software Foundation manages, including IRC, public and private mailing lists, issue trackers, wikis, blogs, Twitter, and any other communication channels our communities use.
+A code of conduct which is specific to in-person events (ie., conferences) is in the ASF anti-harassment policy.

-We expect everyone who participates in the Apache community formally or informally, or claims any affiliation with the Foundation, in any Foundation-related activities and especially when representing the ASF, in any role to honor this code of conduct.
+We expect everyone who participates in the Apache community formally or informally, or claims any affiliation with the Foundation, in any Foundation-related activities and especially when representing the ASF in any role to honor this code of conduct.

 We strive to:

 Be inquisitive.
 Nobody knows everything!
-Asking questions early avoids many problems later, so questions are encouraged, though they may be directed to the appropriate forum.
-Those who are asked should be responsive and helpful, within the context of our shared goal of improving Apache project code.
+Asking questions early avoids many problems later, so we encourage questions, although we may redirect them to the appropriate forum.
+Those who receive a question should be responsive and helpful, within the context of our shared goal of improving Apache project code.

 Be careful in the words that we choose.
 Whether we are participating as professionals or volunteers, we value professionalism in all interactions, and take responsibility for our own speech.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behaviour are not acceptable.
 This includes, but is not limited to: